Unknown Mixed Route aka The Green Gargoyle?

 I think this pitch is 5.11a past the 2 bolts and up through the final roof before easing off.
 Climb up and right to the nice ledge at the base of the green lichened pillar above....
-I think this pitch is more like 5.10b.
-Climb up the right-leaning, thin hand crack and step left up under the roof.
-A small cam (1/4") protects the exciting face moves on huge jugs to gain the continuing crack above.
-We call this THE GREEN GARGOYLE - 2 pitches, 5.11a, 5.10b.
+Climb up the right-leaning, thin hand crack (ENDGAME), and step left up under the roof.
+A small cam (1/4") protects the exciting face moves on huge jugs (5.9+) to gain the continuing crack above (ENDGAME).
+The GREEN GARGOYLE start and the ENDGAME finish provides for a beautiful 2 pitches, 5.11a, 5.10b.

 By George Bracksieck

 Nov 23, 2014

 I suspect that the lower part of "GG" had been led before the two bolts were installed.
 Furthermore, the 10b second pitch described in Drew's comment seems to be the upper part of Endgame (FFA: Jim Erickson, solo, 1973).